ieee-ras-ufcg/.github/README.md

 <details>
   <summary><a href="https://github.com/ras-ufcg/Moab">Rasie</a></summary>
-  It aims to implement a visual servo system that allows balancing a ball on a Stewart platform.
+  <blockquote> It aims to implement a visual servo system that allows balancing a ball on a Stewart platform.</blockquote>
 </details>

 <details>
   <summary><a href="https://github.com/lateixeiraa/Rasboticas">Rasbóticas</a></summary>
-  It aims to encourage the participation and development of skills related to robotics and automation of girls, in order to encourage female performance in predominantly male areas.
+  <blockquote> It aims to encourage the participation and development of skills related to robotics and automation of girls, in order to encourage female performance in predominantly male areas. </blockquote>
 </details>

 ##